 The transaction price is the amount of consideration to which we expect to be entitled in exchange for transferring products to, or performing services for, a customer.
 We estimate the transaction price at contract inception, and update the estimate each reporting period for any changes in circumstances.
 In some cases a contract may involve variable consideration, including rebates, credits, allowances for returns, or other similar items that generally decrease the transaction price.
-We use historical experience to estimate variable consideration, including any constraint.
+We use historical trend experience and expected market conditions to estimate variable consideration, including any constraint.